-2.4 Control
+2.3 Control

 In order translate the plans to robots in the actual system, we have a number of low-level controllers that execute commands.
-We can switch between various control approaches for particular applications, which is necessary to avoid suboptimal performance in some situations.
+We can switch between various control approaches for particular applications, which is necessary to avoid using suboptimal performance in some situations.
 There are several means of issuing commands to the robots to execute movements across the field:

-- RRT Planning For situations when we need a robot to move around opponents, the ball, or teammates, we can use a simple RRT-based system to find a path. - Direct Path Commands We can instruct a robot to execute a specific path, which allows for more control by the higher-level modules in the system.
+- RRT Planning For situations when we need a robot to move around other robots, we can use a simple RRT-based system to find a path.
+This does, however, have the problem that the resulting path is unpredictable, so it cannot be used well with optimization-based approaches. - Direct Path Commands We can instruct a robot to execute a specific path, which allows for more control by the higher-level modules in the system.